SpatialHub-MENDELU/spatial-design-system-docs/src/ar-vr-components/hands.md

 | `hand-pinch-ended`   | `{ hand, handId: "left" \| "right" }`                                                       | Emitted when a pinch gesture ends.                |

 #### Hover collision events (object-level)

+These events are emitted directly to the target element.

 | Event                | Parameters                                       | Description                                         |
 | -------------------- | ------------------------------------------------ | --------------------------------------------------- |